-Jolly Buoy, a befitting name for this little piece of paradise in the Andamans, is truly a feast for the eyes.
+Jolly Buoy, a little slice of paradise in the Andamans, is truly a feast for the eyes.

-It is an island surrounded with sparkling hues of blue, glistening white sand and brightly colored corals that make for a picture perfect day trip.
+It is an island surrounded by sparkling hues of blue, glistening white sands and brightly colored corals that make for a picture perfect day trip.

 Part of the 15 islands in Mahatma Gandhi Marine National Park, Jolly Buoy Island is one of the two that is open to tourists.
 The other one is Red Skin Island, which lies adjacent to Jolly Buoy.

 Living up to its name and spirit, Jolly Buoy likes to stay squeaky clean, unpolluted and jolly.
-It follows a very strict No Plastic policy that keeps the island litter-free, unlike some other beaches.
+It follows a very strict No Plastic Policy that keeps the island litter-free, unlike other beaches.

 The island is preserved in its pristine form with just a limited number of tourists allowed on it at one time.
 This means you will be able to experience a quieter beach atmosphere, as you unwind and experience its beauty.

 What to expect from Jolly Buoy Island?

 Getting to Jolly Buoy is enchanting in itself!
 You’ll hop on a boat that takes you through beautiful sights like plush mangroves and tropical rainforests.

 Once you reach the island, you will immediately want to soak in the sweet serenity all around.
 You can relax by the beach, have the gentle waves tickle your toes and explore the mysterious world of coral reefs underwater.

 Jolly Buoy is also a popular spot for water sports and it sure is as exciting as it sounds!